Premedicine/Predentistry

 Minor:

 Admission to professional schools depends upon many factors in addition to the curriculum or major.
 Academic standing, performance on standardized examinations, practical experience relevant to the profession of interest, and adherence to application procedures are all important.
-The Premedical Programs Office addresses these factors through a comprehensive approach to pre-health care education.
+Premedical Programs addresses these factors for premedicine and predentistry majors through our seminar courses including First Year Seminar (ASI 150), Sophomore Seminar (MED 299), and Capstone (MED 480).

-Along with the administration of the DEN and MED majors, the Premedical Programs office acts as the focal point for all matters related to admission to any allied health care professional school.
+Along with the administration of the DEN and MED majors, the Pre-Health Resource Center acts as the focal point for all matters related to admission to any allied health care professional school.
 It is an information clearing house, functions as a liaison with professional schools, and coordinates the application process.
-The Premedical Programs Office also coordinates a number of internships, health related student organizations, and community based clinical opportunities for students.
+The Pre-Health Resource Center also coordinates a number of internships, health related student organizations, and community based clinical opportunities for students.
 Students in any major planning to apply to professional schools are urged to maintain a close relationship with this office.

-In addition to providing counseling, Premedical Programs offers a seminar series, clinical opportunities, grants for health care related experiences, and scholarships.
+In addition to providing advising, the Pre-Health Resource Center offers a seminar series, clinical opportunities, grants for health care related experiences, and scholarships.
 Since admission to professional schools is highly selective, the program monitors the academic progress of MED/DEN majors, and provides feedback at the end of the first and second year.
 Transfers to other majors, particularly to science majors, can usually be accommodated during the first two years without affecting normal progress towards graduation.

 FACULTY LISTINGS